Mar 5, 2020

 The challenges included the confidential nature of the project as the treatment involves addressing illegal underground activities, the sensitive nature of the activities involved, people who were sometimes reluctant to talk about their activities, and working with assistants who needed to bridge language and culture differences.

-The Impact: There were two important results seen: a) with the documentation of the Deyang and Nanchong Projects, the RCSC is equipped to share the key learnings, challenges and successes in the program with similar projects in RCSC in the region and around the world; and b) RCSC staff is equipped to carry out similar research and evaluation projects in the future, on other projects, and eventually to share their knowledge with their colleagues in RCSC and in China.
+There were two important results seen: a) with the documentation of the Deyang and Nanchong Projects, the RCSC is equipped to share the key learnings, challenges and successes in the program with similar projects in RCSC in the region and around the world; and b) RCSC staff is equipped to carry out similar research and evaluation projects in the future, on other projects, and eventually to share their knowledge with their colleagues in RCSC and in China.

 The anticipated change for Deyang and Nanchong as a result of the completion of this project include a) an enhanced ability to reflect critically on the successes and challenges of the project, and ultimately improve and strengthen the project activities; b) strengthened capacity to share the methodology and results of the Deyang and Nanchong projects with similar interventions in China and elsewhere; and, c) an ability to plan and implement similar case study projects in the future.